Ephraim Francis Baldwin: Career highlights

 Over the course of his fifty-year career, Baldwin designed some 500 churches, banks, office buildings, warehouses, railroad stations, municipal and public buildings, hospitals, schools, clubs, and residences.
 His work can be found from New York to Ohio, and from Pennsylvania to Georgia, though eighty percent of his work can be found in Maryland.
 About 150 of those buildings still stand.

 Railroad structures

 In 1872, Baldwin was appointed the head architect for the Baltimore and Ohio Railroad, a position previously held by John Rudolph Niernsee, his mentor.
-Over the next 25 years he designed stations and other structures for the railroad, including many of its most famous buildings.
-Perhaps the best known are the passenger and freight car shops at Mount Clare Shops established in 1829 by the railroad at its beginnings in 1829 in southwest Baltimore that includes his 1884 central roundhouse at the current B&O Railroad Museum (established 1953), the B&O passenger station (1875) at Point of Rocks, Maryland and the immensely long B&O Warehouse (1905) adjacent to Camden Street Station (now at the Camden Yards sports stadiums complex in downtown Baltimore.
+Over the next 25 years, he designed stations and other structures for the railroad, including many of its most famous buildings.
+Perhaps the best known are the passenger and freight car shops at Mount Clare Shops established in 1829 by the railroad at its beginnings in 1829 in southwest Baltimore that includes his 1884 central roundhouse at the current B&O Railroad Museum (established 1953), the B&O passenger station (1875) at Point of Rocks, Maryland and the immensely long Baltimore & Ohio Warehouse at Camden Yards, built in 1905 adjacent to Camden Street Station (now at the Camden Yards sports stadiums complex in downtown Baltimore.
 Other surviving Baldwin stations can be found in: